MrGKanev/Woo-to-SP/readme.md

 ## Support

-If you encounter any issues or need assistance:
+If you encounter any issues:

-1. Check the troubleshooting section
+1. Check the specific tool's README
-2. Review your input data format
+2. Review the Troubleshooting section
-3. Verify all prerequisites are met
-4. Open an issue in the repository
+3. Open an issue in the repository